dint-dev/cryptography/cryptography/README.md

     * Currently these elliptic curves are only supported in browsers (_Web Cryptography API_).
   * [x25519](https://pub.dev/documentation/cryptography/latest/cryptography/x25519-constant.html) ([read about the algorithm](https://en.wikipedia.org/wiki/Curve25519))
     * X25519 (curve25519 Diffie-Hellman) is a popular, often-recommended key agreement algorithm.
-      In our benchmarks, we observe performance of around 1k operations per second in VM.
+      In our benchmarks, the performance is around 1k operations per second in VM.

 For more more documentation, see [KeyExchangeAlgorithm](https://pub.dev/documentation/cryptography/latest/cryptography/KeyExchangeAlgorithm-class.html).